jikkert/G-Book-Research/README.md

 - A karaoke file.
 I'm searching for a karaoke file so I can see how to remake these and what format the Will Cypha supports
 - Any translated files, due to my lack of Japanese language and translate being quite slow.
 Translated files will really boost my productivity in this library.
 - Games.
 Some SD cards have bought games on them and I would like to have the whole collection to really see what the capability is of the Cypha.
 So If you have some please share them to the community.

+## Updates
+### MUSIC WORKS!!!
+I figured out how to upload music to the G-Book system using a virtual machine, mp3 files and sd-jukebox.
+This is quite a hassle still and I tried 5 different internal/external sd card readers, where only the official 20 year old one worked.
+But I officially do have music on my own system now.
+### Karaoke and Movies
+I realised the karaoke system and the video is quite a thing to tackle still.
+I found a better sd-card reader and I hope to make more progress asap.
+Therefore these items are quite delayed.
+To make an example how long it is taking is that they use custom files for the karaoke system and there are write protections on the one file I do have for karaoke.
+Furthermore I disected the karaoke file that I have and figured out the audio file.
+This is in midi format and therefore quite easy to rip and possibly overwrite.
+Currently I have no success with playing music on the karaoke software with new files but the ripped bytecode of the file does work on VLC when I put it in a new file.
+Therefore im just stuck now on finding out how the text part of the karaoke since this has a weirder file format.
+I wil later create a folder with my whole research process.